kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - **Cramming**

-    Most of us have been guilty of this at some point as students/learners.
-This is when you try to memorize a great amount of information most times in a short period of time.
-Many students who cram do so when it is close to tests or examinations just to pass that examination or test.
-Cramming in itself defeats the purpose of learning which is to understand and while memorization is important and useful, cramming to remember learning content might seem to work in the short term but does not add much long-term value.
+    This is when you try to memorize a great amount of information in a short period of time.
+Cramming defeats the purpose of learning which is to understand, and while memorization is important and useful, cramming typically does not add much long-term retention.
 If you have ever crammed anything before, ask yourself how much of it you still remember.

 - **Passive learning**

     Passive learning as explained in the video is just going through the motions of learning without real engagement, reflection, and practice on what you are learning.
 You might be forced or you might force yourself to engage in passive learning due to the pressure of knowing you should study and just tick that box.
-However, such learning ends up without any real impact despite the length of time that might have gone into it.
+However, such learning ends up without any real impact despite the amount of time that might have gone into it.

 - **Studying without a proper plan**